-- 1. If needed, sanitize the RV water system (see Sanitization). - 2.
+- 1. If needed, sanitize the RV water system - See page 114, Sanitizing the Fresh Water System. - 2.
 Insert a non-toxic drinking water hose in the gravity water fill inlet. - 3.
 Turn ON the water at the water source. - 4.
 Shut OFF the water source when the fresh water tank is full or water comes out of the fresh water tank overflow tubes (whichever comes first). - 5.
 Keep the fresh water tank drain closed while camping, stored with the RV NOT connected to a water source, or stored with NO water in the tank. - 6.
 Open the fresh water tank drain valve to drain the fresh water tank.